aprilianta/DrugStore/README.md

 # DrugStore
-Native PHP with Database Programming
+A simple drug store inventory system with Native PHP 7.0